Glycolic Acid vs Salicylic Acid: Which Is Better?

 Both acids can cause irritation, but the likelihood of this depends on your skin type and how you use them.

-Glycolic acid can be more irritating for those with sensitive skin, as its deep penetration may cause redness or stinging.
+Glycolic acid makes irritation more likely for dry or sensitive skin, as its deep penetration may cause redness or stinging.

-When adding glycolic acid into your routine, it is important to start with a lower concentration (around 5-10%).
+When adding glycolic acid into your routine, it’s best to start slowly with lower concentrations. (around 5-10%).

 Which One Should You Choose?